Skip to main content

 Golden Celery vegetable Jan 21 Feb 25 Transplant May 21 – May 31

-Golden Detroit Beets root_vegetable Feb 11 Feb 18 Transplant Apr 14 – Apr 19
+Golden Detroit Beets root vegetable Feb 11 Feb 18 Transplant Apr 14 – Apr 19

-Golden Globe Turnips root_vegetable Feb 11 Feb 18 Transplant Apr 4 – Apr 9
+Golden Globe Turnips root vegetable Feb 11 Feb 18 Transplant Apr 4 – Apr 9

 Golden Hubbard Winter Squash squash Feb 18 Feb 25 Transplant Jun 5